A Year with Tandem t:slim X2 and Dexcom G6

-Basal IQ was a leap over previous systems that were not event-driven, since low blood sugars are high risk events that correlate with injury and death.
+Basal IQ was a leap forward given its event-driven (closed-loop) nature, since low blood sugars are high risk events that correlate with injury and death.
 By comparison, Control-IQ is a quantum leap, since dosing on the high side is still difficult, mostly owing to carb-to-insulin ratios and the guess work involved in calculating doses between insulin-on-board and carbohydrate-on-board.
 I'd like to say Control-IQ is like a 1-2 punch in diabetes control, but that's understating the difficulty of lows around intense exercise and post-prandial highs.
 There's more algorithmic development required to keep those totally in check.
 But I'm splitting hairs - the difference between 70% in range being good enough and 100% in range being perfect.

 I expect the next few years will lead to algorithmic improvements that are truly mind-blowing and remove the need for David Goggins levels of self-regulation.
-In addition, I'm sure there are machine learning researchers looking at this data now since Dexcom and Tandem have a treasure trove of data.
+In addition, I'm sure there are machine learning researchers looking at this data now since Dexcom and Tandem have a treasure trove of easily-anonymized data.
 Combine that data with data from a fitbit or Apple Watch and you've got three pillars for significant improvement.
 The only thing that leaves out is precise measurement of food in grams of carbohydrate.
 That can be overcome with ketogenic diets as several proponents have demonstrated and I've leaned in that direction for a decade or so.
 I link to some of those proponents below.

 I can usually leave the pump on the default Control-IQ mode and get good but not perfect results most of the time assuming no exercise and normal diet, but the best results come from a hack that I learned watching a youtube video.
 That is, use sleep mode to impose a lower target and more aggressive algorithmic behavior to reach that 110 target.
-I leave the pump in sleep mode most of the time and only switch to activity mode before I excerise.
+I leave the pump in sleep mode most of the time.
 I get the best results when I use sleep mode 24x7x365, even when exercising.
 I can go out now with a BG of 110 and run 5K at a moderate pace with little rise or fall.
 That was never possible prior to my switch to using sleep mode to manage exercise.
 It may be an outlier, but it works for me and indeed, it's a game-changer.

 Reservoirs and Infusion Sets